-    Check all the veterinarians within a 30 mile radius and the veterinarians emergency rooms.
+Check all the veterinarians within a 30-mile radius and the veterinary emergency hospitals.
 Sometimes people will take a stray pet to the veterinarian before allowing this pet to have contact with their other pets.

 Look at animals that have been found

-Go to look at any animal that the description may resemble yours.
+Go to the Madera County Animal Shelter to look at any animal that the description may resemble yours.
 Your description of your pet may not match theirs.

 When your pet is returned

-Remove all (yes all) of the posters, and notify the shelters that your pet have been returned.
+Remove all (yes, all) of the posters, and notify the shelter that your pet has been returned.

-Consider having a mircochip i nserted.
-A small microchip is permanently placed between the shoulder blades of your pet and is coded with a I.D. number.
-The EMCSPCA offers low cost microchipping at Hoof n Paw Veterinary Hospital in Oakhurst.
+Consider having a mircochip inserted.
+A small microchip is permanently placed between the shoulder blades of your pet and is coded with an I.D. number.
+The EMCSPCA offers low cost microchipping at Animal Hospital of the Sierra (formerly Hoof n Paw) in Oakhurst.
 The fee is $25 which includes lifetime registration.
-Call Hoof n Paw at 559-683-3313 to make sure a technician is available to insert the chip.
+Call Animal Hospital of the Sierra at 559-683-3313 to make sure a technician is available to insert the chip.

-The SPCA often receives calls about found pets.
-Call the EMC SPCA voice mail line at (559) 683-1266 and leave a description of your pet and when and where it was lost along with your contact information.
+The EMCSPCA often receives calls about found pets.
+Call the EMCSPCA voice mail line at (559) 683-1266 and leave a description of your pet and when and where it was lost along with your contact information.